 Globalization – a phenomenon that has defined the world's economy in recent decades – is under pressure.
-As Donald Trump prepares for his tenure in the White House, he talks of dismantling a whole history of globalized trade that he sees as having had a catastrophic effect on the global economy. *****Video: Donald Trump’s $20 Trillion Problem.
+As Donald Trump prepares for his tenure in the White House, he talks of dismantling a whole history of globalized trade that he sees as having had a catastrophic effect on the global economy.
+His strategy so far has involved tearing up established trade agreements, such as NAFTA, and burying others that are yet to get off the ground. *****Video: Donald Trump’s $20 Trillion Problem.
 When fast food gets an Indian twist.
 The world's biggest companies.
 Read more.
 Good discussion for new A level globalisation, Migration, sovereignty and identity topics.
 Beyond capitalism and socialism: could a new economic approach save the planet?
 To avoid social, environmental and economic collapse, the world needs to move beyond the standard choices of capitalism or socialism.

 These are the world’s most valuable brands – and this is what they’re worth.
 Apple is the world’s most valuable brand, according to the latest Interbrand ranking.